openmobilityfoundation/mobility-data-specification/policy/README.md

 The response to a client request must include a valid HTTP status code defined in the [IANA HTTP Status Code Registry][iana].

 See the [Responses section][responses] for information on valid MDS response codes and the [Error Messages section][error-messages] for information on formatting error messages.

-### Authorization

-This endpoint should be made public.
-Authorization is not required.

 ### Policies